 We’ve all been there.
 Sometimes, the act of chasing work and looking for gigs can be so time-consuming that you can end up not giving enough attention to how your client will settle the bill.
-This blog will go through some of the popular options for taking payment as a band.
+This guide covers all the popular options for taking payment as a band or musician, updated for 2026.

 As a rule, always know how the client plans to settle their bill (especially if they aren’t paying in advance) before playing the show.